Fenway Park: Public address announcers

 Frank Fallon was the first public address (PA) announcer for the Red Sox, and held the job from 1953 to 1957.
 Fred Cusick, better known for his career of announcing Boston Bruins hockey games, joined him in 1956 and also left after 1957.
 Jay McMaster took over in 1958, until his replacement by Sherm Feller in 1967.
 Feller served as the announcer for 26 years until his death after the 1993 season.
 He was known for beginning his games by welcoming the fans with "Good afternoon, ladies and gentlemen, boys and girls.
 Welcome to Fenway Park", and ending them by saying "Thank you."
 Leslie Sterling took the job for the 1994 season, becoming the second female PA announcer in the history of Major League Baseball.
 Ed Brickley took over in 1997, and was replaced by Carl Beane in 2003.
 Beane was regarded as an "iconic" announcer, and served until his death in 2012, which was caused by a heart attack suffered while driving.
-Fenway used a series of guest announcers to finish the 2012 season before hiring its current announcers: Henry Mahegan, Bob Lobel, and Dick Flavin.
+Fenway used a series of guest announcers to finish the 2012 season before hiring Henry Mahegan, Bob Lobel, and Dick Flavin for 2013.
+Flavin died after the 2022 season.